 The Corporation may enter into arrangements with third parties for the sale of products to customers.
-When the Corporation acts as the principal in these arrangements, it recognizes revenues based on the amounts billed to customers.
-Otherwise, the Corporation recognizes the net amount that it retains as revenues.
+When the Corporation acts as the principal in these arrangements, it recognizes revenue based on the amounts billed to customers.
+Otherwise, the Corporation recognizes the net amount that it retains as revenue.

 Our sales consist of comparable store sales and new store sales as well as sales to third parties.
-Comparable store sales represent sales of stores, including relocated and expanded stores, open for at least 13 complete fiscal months relative to the same period in the prior fiscal year.